 - Compare and contrast theories in at least two social science disciplines, such as economics, political science and/or sociology. - 2.
 Apply appropriate social science theories and methodologies to do an in-depth analysis of an important question, issue, or problem. - 3.
 Assess the validity and reliability of multiple sources of evidence in interdisciplinary social science research. - 4.
-Evaluate research, related policies, and recommendations on a specific social policy problem, identifying trade-offs among ethical principles and societal considerations inherent in any policy decision.
+Evaluate research, related policies, and recommendations on a specific social policy problem, identifying trade-offs among ethical principles and societal considerations inherent in any policy decision. - 5.
+Deliver written communication with appropriate content, organization, syntax, mechanics, and style for the audience and purpose (GECC 1.2).

-- A. An introductory-level survey course in interdisciplinary social sciences such as: SOC 110 Introduction to Interdisciplinary Social Science - B. A course on theories of societal or economic organization such as: POL 320 Geopolitics of Energy and Global Climate Change - C. Social Sciences Research Methods such as: SOC 465 Social Science Research - D. Social Sciences Capstone The Social Sciences degree requires the completion of the Excelsior College capstone course LA 498SS Social Science Capstone, with a grade of C or better.
+A. An introductory-level survey course in interdisciplinary social sciences such as: SOC 110 Introduction to Interdisciplinary Social Science

+- B. A course on theories of societal or economic organization such as: POL 320 Geopolitics of Energy and Global Climate Change - C. Social Sciences Research Methods such as: PSY 305 Research Methods - D. Social Sciences Capstone The Social Sciences degree requires the completion of the Excelsior College capstone course LA 498SS Social Science Capstone, with a grade of C or better.
 The capstone course must be taken at Excelsior College and cannot be transferred in.